dojo/docs/dojo/declare.rst

 Inherited will climb up the scope chain, from superclass to superclass, until it finds "someMethod", then it will invoke that method.

-The argument is always literally ``arguments``, a special Javascript array-like variable which holds all the arguments (like argv in C).
+The argument is always literally ``arguments``, a special Javascript array-like pseudo-variable which holds all the arguments (like argv in C).

 You can send custom parameters to the ancestor function.
 Just place the extra arguments in array literal notation with brackets: